octimot/StoryToolkitAI/FEATURES.md

 This allows the reloading of the models of a specified provider.
 By pressing the button the tool makes an API call to the `base_url` of the provider, and will get all the available models.
 The list is however not saved in the configuration file, but will only be available until the window is closed.
+After the reload, the list will both the recently pulled models, but also the models that are either hard-coded in the tool or in the additional_llm_models.json file.

-_Important Note: Not all models listed in the models list might be compatible for the Assistant.
+_Important Note: Not all models listed in the models list might be compatible for the Assistant, and the provider might bill you for using them, even if you don't get any results.
 For e.g. OpenAI also lists models that are not LLMs, like Dall-E, text-embedding models, etc._

 ### Usage and billing